 MDA Biological Control Coordinator Monika Chandler says the data will help officials determine how best to deploy the stingless wasps against ash borer infestations.

 Emerald ash borers have killed millions of trees since they arrived in North America in the 1990s.

-Persons with disabilities who need assistance with issues relating to the content of this station's public inspection file should contact Administrative Assistant Lynn Jacobs at (507) 280-5104.
+Persons with disabilities who need assistance with issues relating to the content of this station's public inspection file should contact Administrative Assistant Jodi Neyens at (507) 280-5104.
 Questions or concerns relating to the accessibility of the FCC's online public file system should be directed to the FCC at 888-225-5322, at 888-835-5322 (TTY) or at email@example.com.